JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="Acceptance Tests"></div>
 ## Acceptance Tests

-Acceptance tests, at the vwry top of the triforce, should be the starting point at the beginning of any automated testing effort.
+Acceptance tests, at the very top of the triforce, should be the starting point at the beginning of any automated testing effort.
 Because it necessarily forces you to think about the application in high level terms about what it is actually doing, it is a perfect way to **figure out what you want to build** while at the same time *effectively communicating those ideas to the developers, business analysts, and other stakeholders*.

+The gherkin feature files are normally referred to as high level acceptance tests.
+Using the Given-When-Then-And-But syntax, these high level acceptance tests are then mapped to low-level acceptance tests, written in your projects main programming language (in this case JavaScript).

 Acceptance tests don't end with the feature files in Gherkin syntax.
 Acceptance tests refer to both the feature files and the step definition files.
 These should be basically selenium web-tests.
 Some people may be inclined to treat the low level step definition methods as if they were unit tests. **Don't fall into this trap.**